-Diversity and inclusivity are important values for any university community, and chances are you’ll find those words within seconds when scrolling on a university’s homepage.
+Diversity and inclusivity should be fundamental values within any university community, and chances are you’ll find those words within seconds when scrolling on a university’s homepage.
 But why are these qualities so important?

-Incorporate Diversity and Inclusivity into the Curriculum: another way to promote diversity and inclusivity is to incorporate it into the curriculum.
-More and more universities are figuring out new, innovative ways to incorporate the non-academic values of the university into the programs.
-Whether you’re studying psychology, physics, or business, there are always ways to ensure students that their opinion is appreciated (e.g. professors starting their lectures with welcoming words, creating stronger feedback loops, and offering students more opportunities in small groups).
+- Incorporate Diversity and Inclusivity into the Curriculum: Integrating diversity and inclusivity into the curriculum is another powerful tool.
+Universities are increasingly finding innovative ways to infuse these values into their programs.
+Whether students are studying psychology, physics, or business, there are opportunities to ensure students feel valued.
+For example, professors can begin lectures with welcoming words, create robust feedback loops, and offer more small-group interaction opportunities.